Helping your child make the right choice

 Our students love us!

-For the 13th year in a row, Deakin is ranked #1 for overall student experience in the Australian state of Victoria.~ We are the highest ranked Victorian university for student support, teaching quality, learning resources and skills development.~ These are all critical for your child’s future.
+For the 13th year in a row, Deakin is ranked #1 for course satisfaction in the Australian state of Victoria.~ We are the highest ranked Victorian university for student support, teaching quality, facilities, resources and skills development.~ These are all critical for your child’s future.